 Whilst studying at Queen Mary you can attend free English language courses during the academic year that can be adapted to meet your individual needs.

 There are courses in general areas such as improving conversational English, as well as courses designed to help you communicate in particular subject areas, such as law or economics.
 You can also develop your study skills by joining part-time courses in academic writing, presentation skills, research and note-taking, time management and revision and examination skills.
-You can get more information at the International Student Welcome Programme or visit the English Language and Learning section of our website.
+You can get more information when attending the International Student Welcome Programme or visit the English Language and Learning section of our website.

 During your time at Queen Mary, our Learning Development team will provide you with a range of activities and resources to help you.